-Finding the Right Partner is the Key to the Entire Community Build Process
+Find the Right Partner, the Key to the Entire Community Build Process

 The lead project coordinator and sales representative from the play equipment supplier should be ready, willing and able to:

-Answer all of your questions and provide meaningful advice for all aspects of the playground construction.
+Answer all of your questions and provide meaningful advice for all aspects of the playground planning and construction.

 Speak about the community build process with confidence and offer advice through previous experience.